Code-Institute-Submissions/milestone-project-137/README.md

 - When all cards have been matched, the game feedback screen is displayed.
 Save your score and play again.

 Result: Game works as it should.
 Application is made to be fully responsive via Bootstrap mobile first approach.

+4. As a player, I want a game that is intuitive and easy to use so that I can learn how to use it quickly.
+- Open <a href="https://zokam1411.github.io/milestone-project-2/">Lego memory game.</a>
+ - Click "Play".
+ - Choose difficulty level.
+ - Click or Tap on cards to find matches.
+ - When the countdown timer has reached 0, the game over screen will display.
+Click "Yes" to play again.
+ - When all cards have been matched, the game feedback screen is displayed.
+Save your score and play again.
+    - Think: Is the game experience smooth or are some features difficult to use?
+    - Think: Is it clear how the game works?
+    - Think: Are the game features and interactions consistent in style and design?

+Result: Game works as it should.
+Game play is smooth and very intuitive.
+All styles are consistent.

+5. As a player, I want to see my score so that I can see if I am making progress.
+- Open <a href="https://zokam1411.github.io/milestone-project-2/">Lego memory game.</a>
+ - Click "Play".
+ - Choose difficulty level.
+ - Click or Tap on cards to find matches.
+ - When the countdown timer has reached 0, the game over screen will display.
+Click "Yes" to play again.
+ - When all cards have been matched, the game feedback screen is displayed with option to save the score.
+ - If the score is within best 5 scores it will be saved in adequate table.

+    Or

+  - Open <a href="https://zokam1411.github.io/milestone-project-2/">Lego memory game.</a>
+  - Click "Highscores" button.
+  - Best 5 scores for each level will be displayed.

+Result: Game works as it should.
+All scores are grouped in correct level tables.

+6. As a player, I want a fun game that will attract my kids to play and help with their memory skills.
+- Open <a href="https://zokam1411.github.io/milestone-project-2/">Lego memory game.</a>
+ - Click "Play".
+ - Choose difficulty level.
+ - Click or Tap on cards to find matches.
+ - When the countdown timer has reached 0, the game over screen will display.
+Click "Yes" to play again.
+ - When all cards have been matched, the game feedback screen is displayed.
+Save your score and play again.

+Result: Game works as it should.
+Lego images will attract kids in all ages.
+Colour scheme is appropriate and focus attention as well.

 <div align="center"><p style="text-align: center"><a href="#top">Back to top ⬆️</a></p></div>